CONSUMER SENTIMENT TRACKER

 Keep tabs on consumer confidence.

-The newly refreshed Numerator Consumer Sentiment Tracker provides a monthly view of consumer confidence, spending & saving considerations, and future financial outlook.
-The tracker is powered by a continuous survey to our consumer panel capturing over 6,000 responses each month.
+The Numerator Consumer Sentiment Tracker provides a monthly view of consumer confidence, spending & saving considerations, and future financial outlook.
+The tracker is powered by a continuous survey to our consumer panel, capturing over 6,000 responses each month.

 Consumer Confidence Score

-• Job Market Score: 40% of consumers think it’s very or somewhat easy to find employment in the current job market, up from 38% last month but down from 43% last year.
-Meanwhile, 27% think it’s somewhat or very difficult, in line with last month and up 5 points from last year.
+• Job Market Score: 36% of consumers think it’s very or somewhat difficult to find employment in the current job market, up from 28% last year.

-• Household Finances Score: 49% of consumers say their household’s financial situation is currently good or very good, up from 47% last month and 46% last year.
-15% say their finances are poor or very poor, down from 17% last month and 16% last year.
+• Household Finances Score: 48% of consumers say their household’s financial situation is currently good or very good, down from 51% last year.

-• Spending Comfort Score: 41% of consumers are very or somewhat comfortable spending money on discretionary purchases right now, up from 38% last month and last year.
-30% are somewhat or very uncomfortable, down from 32% last month and last year.
+• Spending Comfort Score: 41% of consumers are very or somewhat comfortable spending money on discretionary purchases right now, down from 43% last year.

 • Consumer Confidence Score: Average of the other three scores